 • Perform global sensitivity analysis using the Sobol indexes method and the proxy model.

-• Perform the Monte-Carlo using the aPC study to assess the uncertainty and risk.
+• Perform the Monte Carlo simulations using the aPC study to assess the uncertainty and risk.

-One thing to notice in Figure 1.40 is the link between designing geological realizations and implementation of aPCE method.
-The sensitivity analysis and risk assessment procedure must start from the ’aPCE’ box in Figure 1, by finding the collocation points from the given geological uncertainty, and then based on those collocation points we design the geological realizations.
-However, for the availability of a large set of SAIGUP realizations that were generated before this study, our start point was from the ’Geological Realization’ box in Figure 1.40.
-This change in start point resulted in assuming a given geological uncertainty knowledge that suits the SAIGUP geological design.
-Nevertheless, we practice the procedure in a scope of geological modeling and flow analysis that is novel in its kind and can be consulted for further extensive studies.
+The link between designing geological realizations and the implementation of the aPCE method is depicted in Figure 1.40.
+The sensitivity analysis and risk assessment procedure must start from the ’aPCE’ box in Figure 1.
+The collocation points from the given geological uncertainty are first found, and then, based on those collocation points, we design the geological realizations.
+However, due to the availability of a large set of SAIGUP realizations generated before this study, our starting point was from the ’Geological Realization’ box in Figure 1.40.
+This change resulted in assuming a given geological uncertainty knowledge that suits the SAIGUP geological design.
+Nevertheless, we practice the procedure in a geological modeling and flow analysis scope that is novel and can be consulted for further extensive studies.